OBViouS: Object Based Video Sculpture

 steven vroom has a sober documentation of his show on his vroomjournal site. you can look at that to see how an art historian posts notice. i found it helpful. i also find shoju, kirin, and make out sessions at the ocean side helpful if at times inappropriate to a deeper analysis of the more intellectually qualitative aspects of our lives. but i’d rather have them and art than have one without the other. and cigarettes. god i love to smoke at art openings…

-One reply on “OBViouS: Object Based Video Sculpture”
+One response to “OBViouS: Object Based Video Sculpture”

 1. hey, this is good. thanks for writing about this show and posting pictures. i see there is still some good art in seattle. i was beginning to wonder. it’s funny, but before i scrolled down and saw ‘pivot point’, i read “the ropes are hanging from an imaginary pivot above the posts. they dangle from it…” and the mutha fuckin noose was the first thing that popped in my head too. deep wounds recalled to memory instantly, eh? a survey would be interesting to see what people’s first thoughts are when that piece is being described. cross-culturally and colorally, i would be curious of the answers.